Too many tabs? The problem isn't you.

 You have too many tabs open because browsers were designed wrong.
 Why tabs fail ADHD brains and what happens when you replace them with Trails.

-You're not alone.
-And you're not disorganized.
+You're not alone, and you're not disorganized.
 You have too many tabs open because every single one represents a thought you're afraid of losing.
-Close it and the thought is gone — out of sight, out of mind.
-So you keep them open.
-And they pile up.
-And eventually the browser itself becomes the source of the overwhelm you were trying to avoid.
+Close it and the thought is gone, out of sight, out of mind.
+So you keep them.
+They pile up.
+Eventually the browser itself becomes the source of the overwhelm you opened the browser to escape.

-For ADHD brains, the problem is worse.
-Working memory — the ability to hold information you can't currently see — is exactly the cognitive function ADHD affects most.
+For ADHD brains, the disaster is worse.
+Working memory: the ability to hold information you can't currently see, is the cognitive function ADHD affects most.
 Tabs rely entirely on working memory.
-You have to remember what's behind each identical-looking label in a thin strip at the top of your screen.
-That's asking an ADHD brain to do the one thing it's worst at.
+You have to remember what's behind each identical-looking favicon in a thin strip at the top of your screen.
+That's asking the ADHD brain to do the one thing it's structurally worst at, and then judging it for failing.

-So we compensate.
+So we cope.
 We leave tabs open as visual reminders.
-We keep the "important" ones pinned.
-We create tab groups that we never look at again.
-We install tab manager extensions that add another layer of complexity.
-None of it works because all of it accepts the same flawed premise: that tabs are the right tool, and you just need to manage them better.
+We pin the "important" ones².
+We make tab groups we never look at again.
+We install yet another tab manager.
+None of it works.
+All of it accepts the same wrong premise: that tabs are the right tool, and you just need to manage them better.

 You don't need to manage your tabs better.
 You need to stop using tabs.

-Here's something most people don't know: the entire concept of browsing in a single window with a back button is a hack from 1991.
-When Tim Berners-Lee built the first web browser in 1990, each page opened in its own window.
-But early computers were text-only terminals, so they created the Line Mode Browser — a single window that rewrote itself every time you clicked a link.
+Here's a story most people don't know.
+The whole concept of "browse the web in a single window with a back button" is a hack from 1991.
+When Tim Berners-Lee built the very first web browser in 1990, each page opened in its own window.
+Sensible.
+Then, because early computers were text-only terminals, his team built the Line Mode Browser³, a single window that wiped itself clean every time you clicked a link.

-You've probably seen the meme: "My brain has too many tabs open."
-It's funny because it's true — but it's true for a specific reason.
+You've seen the meme.
+It's funny because it's accurate, and it's accurate for a specific reason.

-Your brain doesn't literally have tabs.
+Your brain doesn't actually have tabs.
 What it has is a limited capacity for tracking invisible things.
-When your browser hides everything behind a row of identical labels, your brain has to maintain a mental model of what's where.
-That mental model IS the "tabs" in your brain.
-Close the browser tabs, and the mental tabs close too — because the thought was only alive as long as you could see it.
+When the browser hides every page behind a row of identical icons, your brain has to maintain its own running list of what's where.
+THAT mental list is the tabs in your brain.
+Close the browser tabs and the mental tabs close too, because the thought was only alive as long as you could see it.
+(This is why a deliberate brain dump helps so much: it moves the mental list onto paper before the tabs steal it.)

-This is why ADHD overwhelm often starts in the browser.
+This is why so much ADHD overwhelm starts in the browser.
 It's not that the internet is too distracting.
-It's that the browser forces you to hold everything in working memory, and ADHD brains run out of working memory faster than neurotypical brains.
-The overwhelm spirals into shutdown, and you close the laptop entirely.
+It's that the browser forces you to hold everything in working memory, and ADHD brains run out of working memory faster than neurotypical ones.
+The overwhelm spirals into shutdown, or into task paralysis, and you close the laptop and lie on the floor for a while.

-Two years ago, I stopped using tabs.
-Not because I have extraordinary discipline — because I have ADHD and discipline was never going to be the answer.
+Two years ago I stopped using tabs.
+Not because I have superhuman discipline, I have ADHD and discipline was never going to be the answer to anything.
 I stopped using tabs because I built a browser that doesn't have them.

 Horse Browser replaces tabs with something called Trails.
 When you click a link, it doesn't replace what you're looking at.
-It branches off — visually, in a sidebar, showing exactly how you got there.
+It branches off, visually, in a sidebar, showing exactly how you got there.
 Every page stays visible.
 Every path is traceable.
-Nothing disappears unless you choose to delete it.
+Nothing disappears unless you say so.

-The difference isn't subtle.
-It's the difference between holding thirty-seven invisible things in your head and seeing all of them laid out in front of you.
-A psychotherapist who also has ADHD calls this "externalizing executive function" — building systems outside the brain that do the work your working memory can't.
+The difference is not subtle.
+It's the difference between holding thirty-seven invisible things in your head and seeing all of them laid out, in order, in front of your eyes.
+A psychotherapist with ADHD calls this externalizing executive function, building systems outside the brain that do the work your working memory cannot.

-"It's lifted this mental load of organizing my research while I am researching."
+"It's lifted this mental load of organising my research while I am researching."

 -- Max Roberts, podcaster